List of Drawn Together characters: Edward Goldberg

-Mr. Goldberg is a figure whom the show trots out any time a Jewish stereotype is needed (an example of the Jewish tradition of often scathingly self-deprecating humor – see Jewish humor).
+Mr. Goldberg (voiced by Jess Harnell) is a figure whom the show trots out any time a Jewish stereotype is needed (an example of the Jewish tradition of often scathingly self-deprecating humor – see Jewish humor).
 He has appeared in three episodes to date: he is the Orthodox Jew who "poisons" the well in "Foxxy vs. the Board of Education", the homeless person Wooldoor uses as a cadaver in "Terms of Endearment", and "the most confused villain in the world", Señor Eskimo Goldberg in "Captain Girl".
-All of Mr. Goldberg's appearances are of the random variety.
-No real continuity has been established for his character, as in the show's world he exists solely as a caricature rather than an actual living person.